 Join an AutismBC group

-You can also join an AutismBC support group like Getting Together on the Spectrum to make like-minded friends, connect, and learn.
+You can also join an AutismBC support group like Getting Together on the Spectrum (GTOTS) to make like-minded friends, connect, and learn.
 While this isn’t unique to post-secondary students, everyone is welcome, and it’s a wonderful place to share your thoughts and feelings with people who get it.

 That can make a world of difference if school’s getting to you and you feel alone or frustrated.
 Having a strong support system is key to being able to thrive in any challenging environment.

 Using these tips helped me get through college, even if I didn’t get the results I was hoping for at times.
 Learning to ask for support really paid off, and while I can’t guarantee that for everyone, I sure hope all autistic students are well-supported by their peers, instructors, and university staff on their path through academia.

 Have your own strategies and self-care tips for post-secondary success as an autistic student?
 Contact us!

 A lifetime of working in journalism and advocacy prepared me for becoming a content creator with AutismBC.
 As an autistic person with OCD, anxiety, depression, and myotonic dystrophy, I understand firsthand what it’s like to live and think differently than most, and I’m passionate about advocating for and communicating with others in the community.